kirs/elastec/README.md

 rake elastec:indices:update
 ```

-You can define your indexes in one file, or you can split it at multiple files. .yml.erb also accepted.
+You can define your indexes in one file, or you can split it to multiple files. .yml.erb also accepted.

-Rake task accepts ONLY and EXCEPT environment variables with index names.
+Rake task accepts ONLY and EXCEPT environment variables with comma-separated index names.

 ## Undone